YasiTL/YasiTL/README.md

 ### 💖 What I love doing...
 Full stack web development

-Learning about Education, and Education Technology UI/UX Design
+Learning about Education, and Education Technology

+UI/UX Design

-Designing and managing creative and technical projects Teaching and mentoring young people
+Designing and managing creative and technical projects

-### 👪 Communities I am involved in...
-Spewak Racing in STL - I am a marathon runner!
+Teaching and mentoring young people

+Helping college students find internships, and define their college experience.

 ### 🗣️ Talk to me about...
 Being a hobby collector (foreshadowing)

 Running/Being Active

 Hiking/Camping/Backpacking

 Starting a community group or club

 STL CITY

 Computer Graphics

 Painting and Drawing

 Knitting/Fiber Arts

 Whatever weird hobby you're into this month

 🌟 I am always open to chat!
+Just shoot me an email.